 Switching to a vegan diet but don’t know if your favourite sourdough bread has eggs in it?
 Eggs are a food that many vegans closely watch out for in bread.
-So if you’re wondering if sourdough bread have eggs in it, here’s the answer.
+So if you’re wondering if sourdough bread has eggs in it, here’s the answer.

-Sourdough starter is a mixture of living wild yeasts and organic acids.
+A sourdough starter is a mixture of living wild yeasts and organic acids.
 To make a starter, it only takes flour and water as its ingredients.
 After they’ve been mixed together, given time, and warmth, the mixture will develop into a levain.

 Besides the starter, the ingredients of sourdough bread are just water, flour, and salt.

-Eggs weren’t traditionally added to the traditional recipe for sourdough breads.
+Eggs weren’t traditionally added to the traditional recipe for sourdough bread.
 But they are now being incorporated by many bakers for a variety of reasons.
 Eggs are high in protein and fat.
 Adding it enriches texture and taste for a softer crumb.

 Eggs are a powerful ingredient in baked goods.
 But if you don’t want to eat them, or can’t due to allergies, there are some replacements.